 - A Health Sector Resource Hub from OCCHE designed to help the health sector understand what resources, tools, and informational materials are available to accelerate the important work of emissions reduction and climate resilience.
 The Hub features:

 - A Quickfinder for Leveraging the Inflation Reduction Act (IRA) for the Health Sector.
-The Quickfinder explores how the landmark law’s billions of dollars in grants, loan programs, and tax credits can help transform the industry by significantly increasing access to funds that will create resilient and renewable infrastructure.
+The “Quickfinder” explores how the landmark law’s billions of dollars in grants, loan programs, and tax credits can help transform the industry by significantly increasing access to funds that will create resilient and renewable infrastructure.

 - A webinar series on available government supports to assist healthcare stakeholders in their work on emissions reduction and climate resilience.
 Entitled “Accelerating Healthcare Sector Action on Climate Change and Health Equity,” this series features webinars on topics including financing resources available to support facility investments in sustainable infrastructure development and tools to support emergency preparedness and response.
-In 2023, the series will focus on the Inflation Reduction Act (IRA), which provides billions of dollars in grants, loan programs, and other investments for clean energy and resilience that we believe can accelerate the work of the health care sector.
-New sessions will be announced soon.

 - A compendium of federal resources to support emissions reduction and climate resilience for healthcare stakeholders, including those resources discussed in the webinar series.
 This is a living document that is continually updated.
 The compendium includes *Guidance for the Health Sector on using the Environmental Protection Agency’s free benchmarking tool ENERGY STAR® Portfolio Manager.
 The guidance explores how different providers and suppliers might use Portfolio Manager to track building-related energy and greenhouse gas emissions, starting with basics like how facilities can identify their appropriate property type.